 Which companies are the biggest importers and exporters in the U.S.?
 The majority of people will know the names of the businesses that ship the most goods into the country (measured by volume transported on container ships), but most of the biggest exporters hardly ring a bell.

-While big retailers like Walmart, Target or Home Depot dominate the imports list, the biggest U.S. exporters deal with products that don’t inspire the imagination, like paper, or that Americans would rather forget about, like their trash.
+While large retailers like Walmart, Target or Home Depot dominate the imports list, the biggest U.S. exporters deal with products that don’t inspire the imagination, like paper, or that Americans would rather forget about, like their trash.
 Out of the top eight U.S. exporters, four deal with paper, packaging or recyclables.
-Other products exported in large volumes are cotton and animal feed, according to industry publication JOC.
+Other products exported in large volumes are animal feed and cars/automotive parts, according to industry publication JOC.

 The coronavirus pandemic did little to change the export and import volumes of America's biggest players.
-The only company that fell out of the top eight was Exxon Mobile.
+The only company that fell out of the top eight in 2020 was Exxon Mobile.
 The fifth biggest exporter in 2019, it did not even appear in the top 100 in 2020 as oil prices crashed as a result of COVID-19.
+In 2021, it was back in rank 19 of America's biggest exporters.